anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 If record class is elided, the record class from the question is assumed.
 When a record class is required, the record type MUST also be provided.

-The byte format of the record data as a byte string follows the wire format as specified in Section 3.3 {{-dns}} (or other specifications of the respective record type).
+The byte format of the record data as a byte string follows the classic DNS wire format as specified in Section 3.3 {{-dns}} (or other specifications of the respective record type).
 Note that this format does not include the RDLENGTH field from {{-dns}} as this value is encoded in the length field of the CBOR byte string.

 If the record data represents a domain name (e.g., for CNAME or PTR records), the record data MAY be represented as a text string as specified in {{sec:domain-names}}.